A guide to buying Premier League tickets from the USA in 2025-2026

 Entering the stadium went smoothly and we thoroughly enjoyed the match.
 However, during our wait in the queue I witnessed someone whose mobile pass was rejected multiple times at the scanner, forcing him to walk away in a huff to presumably get things sorted out elsewhere.
 I don’t know why that happened, but it was a reminder of how strict the ticket process is in England.

 So in summary, while secondary options do exist and seem both reputable and reliable, they’re not foolproof.
-In the end, you’ll have to understand the risk involved.
+In the end, you’ll have be sure to understand the risk involved.
 My stance is that I would definitely consider buying tickets second-hand, but only as a last resort.

 Step 7: Enjoy the match!